 If a tenant has abandoned a let property then a landlord has a dilemma.
-If the tenancy has not been surrendered or legally bought to an end and the absent tenant was to return to the let property then the tenant could accuse the landlord of unlawful eviction.
+If the tenancy has not been surrendered or legally brought to an end and the absent tenant was to return to the let property then the tenant could accuse the landlord of unlawful eviction.

 Concern about the security of the let property?

-If the locks have been changed to the let property then the landlord should take all demonstrable steps to ensure if the absent tenant returns they are able contact the landlord and crucially have unfettered access to the let property.
+If the locks have been changed to the let property then the landlord should take all demonstrable steps to ensure if the absent tenant returns they are able to contact the landlord and crucially have unfettered access to the let property.

 Unsure whether the property has been abandoned?

 If you are in doubt that the tenancy has been abandoned then you should consider the alternative ways of obtaining possession of the property.
-Ultimately the safest course of action in these matters is to always issue a two month s.
+Ultimately the safest course of action in these matters is to always issue a two month.
 21 possession notice under the accelerated possession procedure.

-There have been a number of cases where so called professional landlords have faked abandonment to deliberately entice or entrap a landlord into carrying out of what the courts will interpret as unlawful eviction.
+There have been a number of cases where so-called professional landlords have faked abandonment to deliberately entice or entrap a landlord into carrying out of what the courts will interpret as unlawful eviction.

-Under S1 (2) Protection from eviction act 1977 it is an offence for any person to unlawfully deprive or attempt to deprive a “Residential Occupier” of the premises or any part thereof.
-There is a Statutory Defence if a landlord can prove that they believed the tenant have ceased to reside in the premises.
+Under S1 (2) Protection from eviction act 1977, it is an offence for any person to unlawfully deprive or attempt to deprive a “Residential Occupier” of the premises or any part thereof.
+There is a Statutory Defence if a landlord can prove that they believed the tenant has ceased to reside in the premises.

 What can a landlord do when a tenant abandons a let property?

 The problem for landlords facing a dilemma of abandonment is deciding if it is abandonment or a case of flight due to rent arrears or other reasons.